How to pay globally distributed teams

 Even if you can get by with the additional work that processing payments with non-enterprise solutions can generate, the expense of processing payments can bring this initiative to a halt.

-Fees can make a big impact on how much your employees receive or on how much you have to pay them.
-The reason for this is that when transaction and currency conversion fees are combined, they make a significant dent on how much money your employees end up receiving.
+Fees can significantly impact how much your employees receive or how much you have to pay them.
+This is because when transaction and currency conversion fees are combined, they make a significant dent on how much money your employees end up receiving.

 Let's take PayPal’s commission structure, for example.
-Depending on your region, you can expect to pay USD $5.00+ 3.4% on top of that.
-Then there’s the currency conversion fee, which varies between 4% - 4.5%.
-Also, keep in mind that PayPal does not necessarily have the best currency conversion rates, since it’s another area where they make a profit.
+Depending on your region, you can expect to pay USD $5.00 + 3.4% on top of that.
+Then there’s the currency conversion fee, which varies between 4% and 4.5%.
+Also, keep in mind that PayPal does not necessarily have the best currency conversion rates since it’s another area where they make a profit.

 This puts you in a difficult position.
-If you add the fees, you’ll find that your employees end up receiving a significant pay cut by using these platforms.
+If you add the fees, your employees will receive a significant pay cut for using these platforms.

 The other option?
 You absorb the transaction costs and increase your overhead.

-Manually processing payroll, besides tedious and expensive, has the other consequence of making compliance and reporting time consuming and error prone.
-If you have a streamlined accounting infrastructure, then not being able to integrate these payment platforms throws a wrench into your compliance and reporting engine.
+Manually processing payroll is tedious and expensive, but it also makes compliance and reporting time-consuming and error-prone.
+If you have a streamlined accounting infrastructure, not being able to integrate these payment platforms throws a wrench into your compliance and reporting engine.

-The previous section is not implying that PayPal, Skrill, and other online payment gateway are without use.
+The previous section isn't suggesting that PayPal, Skrill, and other online payment gateway are without use.

-Their problem lies in that they have a different purpose.
-They were not meant for the use of global businesses, but rather to cater to the needs of individuals.
+Their problem is that they have a different purpose.
+They were not meant for global businesses but rather to cater to the needs of individuals.

 Luckily, today there are a variety of financial services, such as Airwallex, that are designed from the ground up to cater to the needs of growing businesses focused on expanding their global footprint.
-Here are some of the characteristics that a competitive global payment solution must have.
+Here are some characteristics a competitive global payment solution must have.

-As mentioned earlier in this article, fees can make or break the feasibility of using any given platform.
-It is for this reason that having a competitive fee structure, that is easy to understand, is key to implementing it to your payroll.
+As mentioned in this article, fees can make or break the feasibility of using any platform.
+For this reason, having a competitive fee structure that is easy to understand is key to implementing it in your payroll.

 One of the biggest challenges for users is understanding fee structures.
-They can often be complex and make your employees feel like you are not being transparent with them in regards to their remuneration.
+They can often be complex and make your employees feel like you are not being transparent with them about their remuneration.

-One of the reasons that global teams were only feasible for large enterprises was due to the infrastructure costs that they represent.
+One reason global teams were only feasible for large enterprises was the infrastructure costs they represent.
 A high cost of entry made it impossible for smaller businesses to pay employees all around the world.

 Airwallex has solutions that have a much more affordable entry point that can also scale easily.
 This makes the process of moving to a globally distributed team significantly more cost effective.

-The most critical aspect of having a payment solution for a distributed team has to be its ability to service the countries and currencies where you’ll be recruiting your new team members.
+The most critical aspect of a payment solution for a distributed team is its ability to service the countries and currencies in which you’ll be recruiting new team members.

 At first glance, transitioning to a globally distributed team can seem like a logistical nightmare.

-Many businesses don’t choose to go this route since the amount of time and resources that are needed to implement the right solution might seem impractical.
+Many businesses don’t choose this route because the time and resources needed to implement the right solution might seem impractical.
 But with access to the right tools for the job, there is really no better time to start building a worldwide workforce than today.

 With all this in mind, you’ll find that having access to a worldwide pool of talent far outweighs the cost of the payroll infrastructure that you need to implement to make it all work.